Zooropa: Music

 With an even more "European" musical aesthetic than Achtung Baby, Zooropa is a further departure from the group's "rootsy" sound of the late 1980s.
 Much like how the group embraced technology for the Zoo TV Tour, they utilized technology as a musical resource to a greater extent on Zooropa.
-The record exhibits additional influences from alternative rock, electronic dance music, and industrial music—it is more synthesised than U2's past work, featuring various sound effects, audio loops, and use of synthesisers.
-In addition to the Edge playing synthesiser, Brian Eno received credit for the instrument on six tracks.
+The record exhibits additional influences from alternative rock, electronic dance music, and industrial music—it is more synthesized than U2's past work, featuring various sound effects, audio loops, and use of synthesizers.
+In addition to the Edge playing synthesizer, Brian Eno received credit for the instrument on six tracks.

 The Edge's guitar playing on Zooropa marks a further shift away from his trademark style, highlighted by a heavier reliance on guitar effects and the songs' reduced emphasis on his guitar parts.
 The danceable "Lemon", called a "space-age German disco" by Stephen Thomas Erlewine, features a gated guitar part.
 The distorted "Daddy's Gonna Pay For Your Crashed Car" was described by Bono as "industrial blues".
-The instrumentation of the closing song, "The Wanderer", consists primarily of a synthesised bassline and was described by the group as resembling the "ultimate Holiday Inn band from hell".
+The instrumentation of the closing song, "The Wanderer", consists primarily of a synthesized bassline and was described by the group as resembling the "ultimate Holiday Inn band from hell".
 The song was sequenced as the final track because U2 wanted to end the album on a "musical joke".

 Similar to how the Zoo TV Tour display screens sampled video footage from television programming, a number of songs from Zooropa sample audio.
 The introduction to the title track, "Zooropa", contains a noisy collage of indecipherable human voices from radio signals—credited to the "advertising world"—played over sustained synthesiser chords.
 The industrial-influenced "Numb" features a noisy backdrop of sampled, rhythmic noises, including "arcade sounds", a Walkman rewinding, and a Hitler Youth boy banging a bass drum in the 1935 propaganda film Triumph of the Will.
 "Daddy's Gonna Pay For Your Crashed Car" begins with a snippet of fanfare from Lenin's Favourite Songs and samples MC 900 Ft.
 Jesus' song "The City Sleeps".

 The vocals on Zooropa are a further departure from U2's previous style.
 As Jon Pareles described, Bono "underplays his lung power" throughout the record, in contrast to his impassioned, belting vocals from past work.
 Additionally, in songs such as "Lemon" and "Numb", Bono sings in an operatic falsetto he calls the "Fat Lady" voice.
 Two tracks feature other people on lead vocals: for "Numb", the Edge provides lead vocals in the form of a droning, monotonous list of "don't" commands; for "The Wanderer", country musician Johnny Cash sings lead vocals, juxtaposing the electronic nature of the song with his haggard voice.